 Purposely raising interest rates may seem like a purposely harmful act against the American consumer.
 After all, how can it help anyone if they have to pay higher rates for things like homes, vehicles and even credit cards?
-The answer is that the alternative – runaway inflation – harms everyone, in the form of continually rising prices.
+The answer is that the alternative — runaway inflation — harms everyone with continually rising prices.
 But higher interest rates can be avoided, at least temporarily, if consumers delay purchases that require loans, such as homes or vehicles.
-Paying off credit card debt – or avoiding it in the first place – is another way that consumers can sidestep rising interest rates.
+Paying off credit card debt — or avoiding it in the first place — is another way that consumers can sidestep rising interest rates.

 Inflation, on the other hand, can be harder to avoid.
 Even the most frugal of consumers must purchase everyday goods like food and medicine, and when prices are rising, that leaves less money for discretionary expenses, savings or even other necessities.
 On a personal level, both rising interest rates and inflation are harmful to household budgets.

 The Bottom Line

 In and of themselves, both high interest rates and high inflation are overall negatives for both American consumers and businesses.
 High interest rates make any type of borrowing less affordable, while high inflation makes the prices of goods and services rise as well.
 When combined, these factors can bust the budgets of everyday Americans and make it harder for companies to generate profits — or even to stay in business.
 But if the Fed can succeed in taming inflation by raising rates, the long-term health of the economy will be preserved.